Kampol94/conferenceSystem.Authentication/README.md

-# Authentication Service
+# Authentication Service part of the conference system

-part of conferenceSystem